uccser/cs-unplugged/docs/source/developer/translation.rst

         <field-2>: <translated value for field-2>
     <object-slug-2>

-  For example, the following snippet is from the yaml translation file for all classroom resources
+  For example, the following snippet is from the YAML translation file for all classroom resources

   .. code-block:: yaml